stjudecloud/docs/docs/guides/proteinpaint/view-mutation-details.md

 ![](../../images/guides/proteinpaint/view-mutation-details/media/image10.png)

-In Pediatric data set, mutant allele fraction (MAF) information is available for the DNA of tumor and normal genomes, and for tumor RNA-seq of selected samples.
+In Pediatric data set, mutant allele fraction (MAF) information is available for the DNA of tumor and normal genomes, and for tumor RNA-Seq of selected samples.
 This information is displayed in graphical forms of "percentage bars".
 Hover over a bar to see the fraction value and read
 counts: